ka-artdesign/solace-in-solis/src/site/notes/People/Characters/Lucian Malavé.md

 **Hair Color:** Dark Brown, long, often kept down or braided/tied **Eye Color:** Dark Brown
 **Skin Tone:** On the paler side with some sun tan.
+**Notable Features/Details:**
+- They're built like a fighter, stocky and resilient.
+- Presents to be androgynous, or a mix of being both feminine and masculine.
+- Has long hair, but when they put their hair up, there is a notable undercut.
+- Has visible facial scars, on their right cheek, near their left eye and one from their bottom lip to their chin.
-**Notable Features/Details:** They're built like a fighter, stocky and resilient.
-Presents to be androgynous, or a mix of being both feminine and masculine.
-Has long hair, but when they put their hair up, there is a notable undercut.
-Has visible facial scars as well as smaller marks across their body, particularly on their fists and up their arms, which they tend to cover up by habit.
+- Also across their body, particularly on their fists and up their arms, which they tend to cover up by habit.

 <br>

 **Visual Reference/Inspirations:** TBA